 We think the holidays at Disney's Animal Kingdom Theme Park are definitely underrated!
 Now underway as of Nov.
 11, you're immediately greeted by decor and music when you arrive, followed by the Merry Menagerie animal puppeteers.
 You'll see holiday decorations sprinkled in throughout the park, and even Asia is decorated for Diwali.
 And of course, you can spy Santa Claus and other characters passing by in festive flotillas.
 Don't miss experiencing the holidays at Animal Kingdom!

-Festive Flotillas During the Holidays at Disney's Animal Kingdom
+Overview of the Holidays at Disney's Animal Kingdom

-Christmas Decor at Disney's Animal Kingdom
+Christmas Decorations at Disney's Animal Kingdom

 As the first land you see once you enter the park, the holiday decorations begin as you walk over the bridge into Discovery Island.
 The village is in the middle of celebrating the winter season, so you'll see lots of sparkling white holiday decorations.
 Animal-inspired luminaries line the rooftops ... we didn't see any frogs, but we love the colorful patterns!
-The luminaries returned this year, along with garland and wreaths.

 Tree of Life Awakenings

 At the heart of Discovery Island, the Tree of Life awakens to tell a special series of holiday tales.
 Each story is told in a unique artistic style, complete with heartwarming holiday-inspired musical scores.
 The Beacon of Magic projections for the 50th anniversary alternate with the holiday Tree of Life Awakenings.